Jimmy Carter 1976 presidential campaign: Campaign

 The Carter campaign used various television advertisements to promise to restore integrity and trust in government after Watergate.
 Patrick Meirick, director of the Political Communications Center at the University of Oklahoma in 2015 said "Carter was really talking about fixing politics, and having trust in government again.
 Some of the ads were almost like cinema verité."
 In some of his commercials, Carter campaigned for reforming the welfare system and to stop giving benefits to those who refuse jobs when they're offered to them.
 He made many campaign promises, such as removing any of his cabinet members who mislead the people.
 He also promised to keep maximum privacy in people's lives and minimum secrecy in government.
 National Education Association chief John Ryor said that about 7,000 representatives from his 1.8 million-member organization voted more than 4-to-1 to endorse the Carter-Mondale ticket over Ford-Dole.

+Carter made campaign stops with a chartered United Airlines Boeing 727, nicknamed "Peanut One."
+Coincidentally, his pilot was also named Jimmy Carter.

 Walter Mondale campaigned for the ticket in various states.
 While campaigning in Toledo, Ohio he said that the country needs a strong president to stop inflation, and the current president didn't have the guts to stand up to big business.
 During a rally, Rosalynn Carter criticized President Ford for building a wall around himself by not answering questions in public.
 Meanwhile, Ford was also being investigated for allegations of campaign finance improprieties in his former congressional district elections.
 On October 1, it was concluded by a special Watergate prosecutor that there would be no criminal charges against him.